 ROSETTA (1999) DIR – SCR Jean-Pierre Dardenne, Luc Dardenne PROD Jean-Pierre Dardenne, Luc Dardenne, Arlette Zylberberg, Laurent Pétin, Michèle Pétin CAM Alain Marcoen ED Marie-Hélène Dozo MUS Jean-Pierre Cocco CAST Émilie Dequenne (Rosetta), Fabrizio Rongione, Anne Yernaux, Olivier Gourmet, Bernard Marbaix, Frédéric Bodson

 LE PACTE DES LOUPS, a.k.a.
-BROTHERHOOD OF WOLF (2001) DIR Christophe Gans PROD Richard Grandpierre, Samuel Hadida SCR Stéphane Cabel (adaptation by Christophe Gans, Stéphane Cabel) CAM Dan Laustsen ED David Wu, Xavier Loutreuil, Sébastien Prangàre MUS Joseph LoDuca CAST Samuel Le Bihan, Vincent Cassel, Émilie Dequenne (Marianne), Monica Bellucci, Jérémie Renier, Mark Dacascos, Johan Leysen
+BROTHERHOOD OF THE WOLF (2001) DIR Christophe Gans PROD Richard Grandpierre, Samuel Hadida SCR Stéphane Cabel (adaptation by Christophe Gans, Stéphane Cabel) CAM Dan Laustsen ED David Wu, Xavier Loutreuil, Sébastien Prangàre MUS Joseph LoDuca CAST Samuel Le Bihan, Vincent Cassel, Émilie Dequenne (Marianne), Monica Bellucci, Jérémie Renier, Mark Dacascos, Johan Leysen

 OUI, MAIS…, a.k.a.
 YES, BUT… (2001) DIR – SCR Xavier Lavandier PROD François Kraus, Denis Pineau-Valencienne CAM Pascal Caubère ED Dominique Petrot MUS Philippe Rombi CAST Émilie Dequenne (Eglantine Laville), Gérard Jugnot, Alix de Konopka, Cyrille Thouvenin, Vanessa Jarry, Patrick Bonnel, Xavier Lavandier